Learn

 Reading Circle

-The Reading Circle is a book discussion group for women in the parish and community.
-We discuss a wide variety of books, both fiction and nonfiction.
-Meetings are held on the second Wednesday of the month, September through June in the Chapel.
-See our calendar for our next gathering.
+The Reading Circle is a vibrant book discussion group designed for women in our parish and the surrounding community.
+We explore a diverse range of literature, including both fiction and nonfiction.

 Parish at Learning (PAL)

-We offer occasional Parish At Learning (PAL) sessions in the chapel following the morning Eucharist (usually between September and May).
-All parishioners are invited to the sessions that begin at 11.15 am and end no later than 12.30 pm.
+We occasionally host Parish At Learning (PAL) sessions in the chapel after the morning Eucharist, typically from September to May.
+All parishioners are welcome to join these sessions, which start at 11.15 am and conclude by 12.30 pm.

 Please check our calendar for PAL sessions.